adaptivestone/framework-documentation/docs/05-models.md

   }

   /**
-   * as well we should have instance methods for model to interact with
+   * We should also have instance methods for the model to interact with.
    * const SomeModel = appInstance.getModel('SomeModel');
    * const someModel = await SomeModel.findOne({email:"cfff"});
    * const data = await someModel.getInfo(); // call instance method